-Will Daniels Silverman be able to Access my Property?
+Will Scott and Co be able to Come into my Home?

 Bailiff’s will often demand full payment as a scare tactic to make you pay up.
 However, if you don’t have the funds, you simply don’t have the funds.
 In this case, pay Scott and Co what you can afford – they won’t refuse payments.

 Make sure you keep all communication with them in writing as well as proof of payments in case of future action.

 If they go to an old address even though you have informed them of a change, you can write a letter of complaint (more on that below).